 The basic structure of the premium service has not been changed; however, its menu has been reviewed.
-Various payment methods have been prepared for membership fee payment-such as payment at the time of contract, payment in one year, and payment in three years-so that customers can choose a payment method with a clear understanding of it.
+Various payment methods have been prepared for membership fee payment such as payment at the time of contract, payment in one year, payment in three years and payment in four years so that customers can choose a payment method along with a clear understanding of it.
 Ideas from consumer advisers are being reflected in this.

-Members subscribing to services necessarily want to contact stores when inquiring how to use devices and about updating software, malfunctions, and replacement purchases.
-In IT business, many new products for consumer use come out on the market every year.
+Members subscribing to services necessarily want to contact stores when inquiring about how to use devices and about updating software, malfunctions, and replacement purchases.
+In the IT business, many new products for consumer use come out on the market every year.
 One of the hottest trends this year is a full-fledged roll-out of smart speakers using voice recognition technology.
-Following the Amazon Echo and Google Home, Microsoft is also expected to launch a new product.
+Following the Amazon Echo and Google Home, Microsoft is also expected to launch this as a new product.

 The PC market is regaining some momentum.
-The need for support increases when new products such as smart speakers are launched.
-The Company now intends to increase sales of product-inclusive solution services it has voluntarily refrained from offering for some time, properly responding to customer needs.
+The Company also intends to increase sales of member-service-inclusive products while properly responding to customer needs.